-With a background in academic research, and managing large workplace flexibility projects for a range of industry and government clients, the WorkFLEX team want to share their extensive knowledge and experience of this field with you.
-At WorkFLEX, we offer a range of online courses, coaching, consulting and training solutions, to help individuals, teams, and organisations successfully transition to new ways of working.
+With a background in academic research, successfully managing large workplace flexibility projects for a range of industry and government clients, the WorkFLEX team want to share their extensive knowledge and experience with you.
+Whether you need help with hybrid work models, remote working or the 4-day work week, we offer a range of online courses, coaching, consulting and training solutions, to help individuals, teams, and organisations successfully transition to new ways of working.

 John is originally from Liverpool in the UK, and his favourite places to work remotely are his kitchen, and his local cafe.